Vexcited/discord-alexa-skill/README.md

 ### English

 Invocation name: `unofficial discord a. p. i.`. \
-So, you would say `Alexa, open unofficial discord`.
+So you would say something like, `Alexa, open unofficial discord` or `Alexa, open discord api skill`.

+#### Send a message

+- `Send a message`, or `Send a message to a user|channel` to shortcut the first parameter.
+  Then you'll be asked for user|channel alias, then for the message content.

+#### Get and mark as read last mention/ping

+- `Get my last mention|ping` to read the latest mention you received.
+- `Mark as read my last mention` or `Clear last mention` to mark as read the latest mention you received.

 ### French

-Invocation name: `a. p. i. discord non officielle` \
+Nom d'invocation: `a. p. i. discord non officielle` \
-So, you would say `Alexa, ouvre discord non officiel`.
+Vous pourrez dire un truc du style, `Alexa, ouvre discord non officiel`.

+#### Envoyer un message

+- `Envoie un message`, ou `Envoie un message à un utilisateur|salon` pour éviter de préciser le premier paramètre.
+Vous seront démandés, l'alias de l'utilisateur|du salon, et ensuite le contenu du message.

+#### Get and mark as read last mention/ping

+- `Get my last mention|ping` to read the latest mention you received.
+- `Mark as read my last mention` or `Clear last mention` to mark as read the latest mention you received.

+## Thanks for reading !

+You can contribute if you want !
+Everything is in `/src`.